 - Check if the distance between another blade is as per the specification document, and also, the gap between the blades should be equal.

 - Check the power consumption by a fan as per the requirement document

 - Check if the fan is working when the electric switch is on

 - Check whether the fan is slowing down when the switch is off

-- Check whether the speed of the fan is where is when the regulator is adjusted
+- Check whether the speed of the fan is when the regulator is adjusted.

 - Check when the fan is rotating.
 It is throwing the wind in the proper direction.

 - Check by using a regulator; you can control the fan’s speed.